bsjodin/genoerror/README.md

 ### Outputs
 There are two output file types created with this script.

-The main output file is specified with the *output_filename**.
-This file is a tab-delimited file containing six columns:
+The main output file is specified with the *output_filename*.
+This file is a tab-delimited file containing six columns (see [example_output.txt](example_files/example_output.txt) for an example):
-- **SampleID:** the sample ID given in the first column of the *input_IDs* file\
+- **SampleID:** the sample ID given in the first column of the *input_IDs* file
-- **#SNPs:** total number of loci with data present in both replicate samples\
+- **#SNPs:** total number of loci with data present in both replicate samples
-- **Matches:** number of loci with concordant genotypes\
+- **Matches:** number of loci with concordant genotypes
-- **Mismatches:** number of loci with discordant genotypes\
+- **Mismatches:** number of loci with discordant genotypes
-- **Missing:** number of loci with missing data in at least on replicate (not used in calculation)\
+- **Missing:** number of loci with missing data in at least on replicate (not used in calculation)
 - **ErrorRate:** genotyping error rate (%) between replicates, calculated *Matches/#SNPs*

 The second output file type will provide specific information for each set of replicate samples.
-One file per pair of replicates will be created.
+One file per pair of replicates will be created (see [Sample_1.txt](example_files/Sample_1.txt) for an example).
 This file consists of:
-- Line from the PED file for each replicate sample (containings all information
+- Line from the PED file for each replicate sample (contains all information found in the PED file)
 - Summary of mismatched SNPs with three columns:
   - Locus ID (from MAP file)
   - Genotype for the first replicate sample